Menu

-Now we’ve all accepted that to succeed in today’s competitive climate and meet new consumer demands, being nimble is critical for all.
+The retail industry has shook off the idea that the pursuit of agility is reserved for fast fashion retailers alone.
+We’ve accepted that to succeed in today’s competitive, disruptive climate and meet new consumer demands, being nimble is critical for all.

-So how specifically does an apparel retailer achieve agility?
+So how specifically does a fashion retailer achieve agility?
 We take a look at its core principles and how it impacts the merchandising function.

-While a traditional retailer may wait for the seasonal runway shows in order to detect future trends, an agile retailer commits to collecting and analyzing consumer and market data across the business, in order to know on a micro level the trends which are most relevant to them, feeding those insights throughout the business.
+While seasonal runway shows continue to be important, an agile retailer commits to collecting and analyzing consumer and market data across the business, in order to know on a micro level the trends which are most relevant to them, feeding those insights throughout the business.

 So yes, it’s about being adaptable, but it’s also about reducing risk, removing inefficiencies and developing a business-wide mindset that encourages learning and continuous improvement.

-Customer-centricity is at the very core of agile retail, driven by a mammoth shift in the relationship retailers have with consumers.
+Customer-centricity is at the very core of agile retailing, driven by a mammoth shift in the relationship retailers have with consumers.
 The push-pull dynamic has shunted, landing firmly in the consumer’s court.

 Consumers don’t need you to tell them what they want: they already know, and what’s more, they know how they want it.
 Frictionless, fast, and low effort.